 7. Better Lifestyle (Keeps You in Good Mood, Strong & Motivated)

 Badminton players must play not only with their hands but also with their brains.
-They need to study the weaknesses of the opponent.
+They need to study their opponent's weaknesses.

 Therefore, if you are looking to get a great workout that is both fun and optimises your physical and mental performance, it’s the perfect time to start playing Badminton.